Are you a victim of a dog bite injury in New Jersey?

 The state of New Jersey no longer uses the “one bite rule” to determine liability.
 In the past, as with other states, a dog’s owner could only be held responsible if they had prior knowledge of their dog being aggressive.

-A “strict liability state” has now replaced this statute; this means that all dog owners will be held responsible for the actions of their dogs from their very first bite.
+New Jersey, a “strict liability state” has now replaced this statute; this means that all dog owners will be held responsible for the actions of their dogs from their very first bite.

 New Jersey Dog Bites Statute of Limitations